Skip to main content

 • “Having finished the game, I feel as though the story was underwhelming compared to the first game in the series.”

-The gameplay in "Death Mark II" has transitioned to a side-scrolling adventure format, which some players find cumbersome and less engaging compared to previous titles.
-While the new mechanics, such as 2D exploration and item collection, offer a fresh experience, they often feel redundant and fail to enhance the overall tension and immersion of the game.
-Despite these criticisms, many players appreciate the improved navigation and quality-of-life features, as well as the impactful story that unfolds as the game progresses.
+The gameplay in "Death Mark II" has transitioned to a side-scrolling adventure format, which some players find cumbersome and lacking in depth compared to previous titles.
+While the new mechanics, such as 2D exploration and item collection, offer a fresh experience, they are often seen as redundant or time-wasting, detracting from the overall tension and immersion.
+Despite these criticisms, many players appreciate the improved navigation and quality-of-life features, and the story's progression ultimately enhances the gameplay experience.

 • “The new gameplay elements include walking around in 2D environments, collecting and using items, sometimes with a companion who we can also interact with.”

-• “The new traversal system is great; I liked the old way too, but this is certainly easier to navigate, and the animated characters are more dynamic to watch.”
+• “The new traversal system is great; I liked the old way too, but this is certainly easier to navigate, and the animated characters are more dynamic to watch.
+Thank you for the quality-of-life gameplay design choices like [Q] to return to the infirmary.”

 • “They fixed up a lot of gameplay issues from the previous two games.”